timliang4/TrackMatch/README.md

 ## Website

-Try it out: <a href="https://timliang4.github.io/TrackMatch/" target="_blank">timliang4.github.io/TrackMatch/</a>
+Try it out: <a href="https://trackmatcher.netlify.app/" target="_blank">trackmatcher.netlify.app/</a>

 ## Code

-The ```recommendation_model.ipynb``` notebook in the ```model``` folder provides an in-depth explanation of how the data was loaded and how recommendation relationships between Spotify tracks were modeled using Graph Theory.
+The `recommendation_model.ipynb` notebook in the `model` folder provides an in-depth explanation of how the data was loaded and how recommendation relationships between Spotify tracks were modeled using Graph Theory.

-The ```api``` folder contains code for the Flask web API, which inferfaces with a SQL database.
+The `api` folder contains code for the Flask web API, which inferfaces with a SQL database.
 This API was deployed using AWS Elastic Beanstalk and RDS.

-Finally, the ```docs``` folder includes code for a static webpage that allows users to search for tracks and retrieve recommendations.
+The `docs` folder contains an old static webpage this site used.
+It is now deployed on Netlify as a Vite and React app.

+## Features I chose to include

+- A search box with autosuggestions (React component) to easily find songs in the database
+- Interface with TrackMatch API (made by me earlier this summer) to fetch recommendations
+- Dynamic sizing for mobile applications
+- Publicly deployed on Netlify

-## Support
+## Time Spent

-Encounter an issue?

-If you find a bug or have a feature request, please file an issue or email me at timliang4@gmail.com.
-Or, if you'd like to contribute, feel free to submit a pull request.
+I spent around 5 hours creating the Vite + React app and publicly deploying it.